Are You Growing Tired of My Love

-"Are You Growing Tired of My Love" is a single released by the British Rock band Status Quo in 1969.
+"Are You Growing Tired of My Love" is a single released by the British rock band Status Quo in 1969.
 It was included on the album Spare Parts.

-"Are You Growing Tired of My Love" was a ballad written by songwriter Anthony King.
+"Are You Growing Tired of My Love" was a ballad written by the songwriter Anthony King.
 It was the first single to feature Rick Parfitt singing lead vocal.

 Nancy Sinatra covered "Are You Growing Tired of My Love" as the B-side for her single "The Highway Song", later included on the 1996 reissue of her album Country My Way.